NijiDigital/poesie/README.md

 * `git clone` the project on you computer
 * Install `bundler` using `gem install bundler` if you don't have it already
-* Install `poeditor`'s dependencies by running `bundle install` from the directory where you cloned the repository
+* Install `poesie`'s dependencies by running `bundle install` from the directory where you cloned the repository
-* Invoke the tool using its full path `<path/where/you/cloned/POEditor>/bin/poeditor`.
+* Invoke the tool using its full path `<path/where/you/cloned/Poesie>/bin/poesie`.

-You could also add the `<path/where/you/cloned/POEditor>/bin/` path to your `PATH` environment variable if you prefer.
+You could also add the `<path/where/you/cloned/Poesie>/bin/` path to your `PATH` environment variable if you prefer.

 </details>